chaoss/wg-dei/di_metrics.md

 11. Dis/Ability
 12. Neurodiversity
 13. Caregiver (child or eldercare)
-14. Identifies as underepresented (which can include components of above, or be separate)
+14. Identifies as underrepresented (which can include components of above, or be separate)

 ## Goals of analysis